Agentic GRC platform

 Is this legal advice?

-No, and we say so on every deliverable.
-RegSpace produces draft regulatory intelligence for your qualified counsel to rely on.
+No, and we say so on every deliverable. regSpace produces draft regulatory intelligence for your qualified counsel to review and rely on.
 We do not form a lawyer-client relationship and we do not displace your legal team's judgement.
-Every material output is signed off by a qualified lawyer on our side before it reaches you.
+Every digest item links to the primary source we captured so your team can verify it; your legal and regulatory team makes the call.

 Do you train on our policies?

-Can I start with one agent and add more later?
+Can I start small and add more later?

 How do you handle our industry vertical?

-Our obligation taxonomy has 17 top-level categories and 12 sector codes.
-Trickle-down exposure (the rules that flow through your customers' sectors to you) is modelled as a first-class relationship, so a SaaS vendor to airlines automatically inherits the relevant EASA cyber obligations.
+Your compliance profile captures the sectors you operate in and the sectors you serve.
+Trickle-down exposure (the rules that flow through your customers' sectors to you) is modelled as a first-class relationship, so a SaaS vendor to airlines automatically inherits the relevant aviation-cyber obligations.

 Which jurisdictions do you cover?

-At launch: US federal and priority states, the UK, and all 27 EU member states.
-Coverage means weekly monitoring of the primary regulators and legislative trackers in each jurisdiction.
-We add more jurisdictions as our client base expands.
+EU instruments at EU level, the UK, US federal and priority states (California, Colorado, Illinois, Massachusetts, New York, Texas), and Australia.
+Coverage means weekly monitoring of the primary regulators and legislative trackers in each, with each flagged change linked to its source.
+We add jurisdictions as our client base expands; no jurisdiction is blocked on any paid plan.

 What's the deployment time?